 Why Does this Matter?

 It is important to understand the different types of video advertising and their core components.
-Many ad networks have different names for their offerings, so understanding the basic types of online video advertising is important when deciding what offerings to choose.
+Many ad networks have different names for their offerings, so understanding the basic types of online video advertising is important when deciding what offerings to choose from.
 Providing your clients with a variety of ways to show their video ads is also important in enabling clients to reach consumers in the most efficient way.